craigerm/add-ons/README.md

  - **Numbered pages:** Pages are computed based on available content and accessed sequentially.
  - **Index/Offset:** Increments content by the index of the first content item in each “page” of content.
- - **Cursoring:** Increasingly typical of timeline-oriented social APIs, this method paginates using ranges of IDs rather than pre-computing “pages” of results.
+ - **Cursoring:** Specifies ranges of IDs or timestamps rather than pre-computing “pages” of results.
  - **Token-based:** Associates each page of content with a unique token, provided in each response for use in the next request.

 ### Popular Examples